AmrYami/new-task/README.md

 # BaseModule
-first just you need to do composer update then do php artisan migrate --seed create directory public/upload/media table users using engine myisam to use full text search
+copy .env.example to .env and set variables for you db first just you need to do composer update then do php artisan migrate --seed create directory public/upload/media table users using engine myisam to use full text search